ibm-cloud-docs/vpc/fs_snapshots_create.md

 The creation of a share snapshot is quick.
 You can expect to have the snapshot stable and available within seconds.
 However, you can take only 1 snapshot in a minute.
 If you take too many snapshots too quickly, you can encounter errors.

-[Select availability]{: tag-green} During the select availability release of regional file shares, you cannot automate the creation of regional snapshots with the Backup for VPC service.
-For snapshots of regional file shares, the zone value is blank in both the CLI and API responses.
+[Select availability]{: tag-green} During the select availability release of regional file shares, the zone value of regional file share snapshots is blank in both the CLI and API responses.

 ## Creating a snapshot in the console
 {: #fs-snapshots-create-ui}